Plan Underway To Make Islamabad Beggar-free - UrduPoint

 Plan Underway To Make Islamabad Beggar-free

-The issue of beggary was discussed at length during a meeting, held here with Inspector General of Police Qazi Jameel-ur-Rehman in the chair, an official source privy to the development told APP on Wednesday.
+The issue of beggary was discussed at length during a meeting, held here with Inspector General of Police Qazi Jameel-ur-Rehman in the chair, an official source privy to the development told APP.

 During the meeting, he said the experts floated multiple proposals to root out beggary and called for making the rehabilitation centers in the Federal capital fully functional to ensure protection of children and women.